rtcharity/resources.eahub.org/content/events_and_activities/charitable-giving-game-instruction-manual.md

 An easy way to engage players is simply to get them to participate in a conversation about an interesting topic that can be related to an EA concept.
 Keep an eye out for interesting articles/videos/etc. that could be the basis for a good conversation.
 You can find links to some interesting materials here: http://www.apaththatsclear.com/links.html.
 Alternatively, you can simply run a live version of one of the online games (http://www.apaththatsclear.com/play-now.html), by having a group discussion around their content.

+{{< keyquote "Positively reinforce “good” behavior.
+This doesn’t mean you should interrupt the flow of the conversation, but particularly at the beginning and end of the game you’ll have opportunities to do this.
+Offer praise and thanks.
+Remind people of the good the donation will do, and that they’re helping a broader cause of understanding giving behavior." >}}

 #### Tips for moderating a discussion

 Discussions are an important part of many games.
 If you’re moderating or participating in a discussion, please consider the following advice: